zicat/tributary/doc/user_guide_config_detail.md

 Tributary support to define multi sources in the application.properties.

-The source must bind a channel and implement like below
+The source must bind a channel and implement as follows

 ```properties
 source.s1.channel=c1